-- a.
-The information provided is insufficient for shareholders to assess the plans' features and functioning. - b.
-The maximum amount that can be potentially paid out is significantly higher than the amount requested at the general meeting. - c.
-The structure and conditions of the plans do not respect generally accepted best practice standards (see appendix 4). - d.
-Past awards and the amounts released after the performance/blocking period, described in the remuneration report, do not allow confirmation of the link between pay and performance. - e.
-The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval. - f.
+- d.
+The structure and conditions of the plans do not respect generally accepted best practice standards (see appendix 4). - e.
+Past awards and the amounts released after the performance/blocking period, described in the remuneration report, do not allow confirmation of the link between pay and performance. - f.
+The remuneration committee or the board of directors have excessive discretion with regard to awards and administration of the plan, for example in re-adjusting the exercise price, extension of the exercise period, amendment to the performance criteria or in replacing one plan by another, without prior shareholder approval. - g.
 The requested amount does not allow to respect the principles mentioned in appendix 3, in particular the maximum proportion between fixed and variable remuneration.